bcko/flutter_qrcode_reader/README.md

-# QRCode Scanner plugin for Flutter
+# QRCode Reader plugin for Flutter

 A Flutter plugin, currently for Android only, for reading QR Codes with the camera.